AQUARIUM CHEMISTRY; Calcium, KH, Ph, GH, Mineral Cations/Electrolytes; Freshwater & Marine

 How do Fish Drink; Proper Osmotic Function

-Further Reading/references about the importance of Electrolytes in all organisms (including fish and humans)
+Further Reading/reference about the importance of Electrolytes in all organisms (including fish and humans)

 PH is unfortunately often an area of misinformation with too much importance is give to “exact” pH numbers.
 As well unstable pH numbers often indicate other issues such as high amounts of decomposing organic mulm/high DOC.